 Cowan, a lawyer, has headed three companies of his own, been a senior partner at Patton Boggs, LLP, an AM Law 100 firm, wherein he both created and directed the firm’s Business Development Department and effort for over 500 lawyers.
 Having founded The Jefferson Group in 1987, Mr. Cowan grew that public affairs firm to become the second largest in its class in just six years.
 Thereafter, he was Vice Chairman of Cassidy & Associates, Washington’s largest public affairs company, C.E.O. of the Columbus Group, C.E.O. of Newmyer Associates and a Senior Vice President at Hill and Knowlton, one of the world’s largest public relations firms, where he counseled numerous domestic and international clients.

-Cowan currently serves on the Board of the Phi Sigma Kappa Foundation as Vice President for Development, and is a Board Member of DC Scores, an inner-city soccer and literacy program based in Washington, DC.
+Cowan currently serves on the boards of the Phi Sigma Kappa Foundation as Vice President for Development, DC Scores, an inner-city soccer and literacy program based in Washington, DC, and the Lowcountry, South Carolina, chapter of the Red Cross.

 Patrick Murphy is a former Democratic Presidential appointee and western state legislator who has maintained an active role in the work of the US Senate and House of Representatives.
 His ever-expanding base of contacts with established and emerging Democratic political leaders reinforces his ability to develop successful policy initiatives and execute winning strategies in Washington, DC.
 He has enacted important legislative and regulatory change for clients in energy, technology, healthcare, finance and banking.